hardhats/vista-install-docs/New/InitializeVistA.rst

 ZUSET
 -----
-Also run D ^ZUSET to choose the correct version of ZU, the key login routine for the roll and scroll portions of VistA (GT.M shown).
+Also run D ^ZUSET to choose the correct version of ZU, the key login routine for the roll and scroll portions of VistA (GT.M/YottaDB shown).

 .. raw:: html